 READ MORE: Land Area Usage in the Philippines

-The Philippines has three major island groups: Luzon, the largest island where the capital is located; Visayas, known for its fine beaches and idyllic coves; and Mindanao, where exotic forests make it an irresistible haven for nature lovers.
+The country has three major island groups: Luzon, the largest island where the capital is located; Visayas, known for its fine beaches and idyllic coves; and Mindanao, where exotic forests make it an irresistible haven for nature lovers.

 READ MORE: How the Philippines Is Organized